drgonzalomora/WhisperingAssistant/README.md

 ## 📌 Nice to haves
 - ⏳️ Embeddings for text commands
 - ⏳️ Create embeddings for the argument, perhaps some sort of caching for audio.
+- Using clipboard, OCR, and active window to give better prompt to whisper
 - Move all UI to pyqt5
 - Dictation Mode
 - Redis/VectorDB for caching